hanguyennn24/scheduling-application/linear_programming.md

 ## Model Overview

-This scheduling application uses a **Binary Integer Linear Programming (BILP)** model implemented with **Gurobi Optimizer** to generate optimal employee work schedules.
+This scheduling application uses a **Binary Integer Linear Programming (BILP)** model implemented with **PuLP** to generate optimal employee work schedules.
 The model minimizes total labor costs while satisfying various operational constraints including employee availability, working hours limits, staffing requirements, and responsible person coverage.

 The optimization problem is formulated as a cost minimization problem where the objective is to assign employees to shifts across multiple days while respecting all business rules and constraints.